duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 Because this Instant Answer executes as Perl code on the server, and doesn't require an external source of data, it's called a "Goodie" Instant Answer.
 All Goodie Instant Answers are kept together in the [Goodie repository](https://github.com/duckduckgo/zeroclickinfo-goodies) on Github.

 A Goodie can be a combination of several back end and front end files, each handling a different aspect of the process.
-In our case, however, we can get away with no front end files, because our display is simple enough that we can [set our frontend properties in the Perl](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html).
+In our case, however, we can get away with no front end files, because our display is simple enough that we can fully [configure the front end properties within the Perl](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html).

 ![BPM Goodie](http://docs.duckduckhack.com/assets/bpm_goodie_files.png)